Kunanon1604/Datatable-Serverside/README.md

 # Laravel DataTables Serverside with Ajax

-** Example DB have in db folder in project.
+** Example DB have in sql folder in project.

 **Thank You Everyone.